dondealban/tutorial-qgis-maxent/README.md

 <a name="ramos_etal_2011"></a>
 RAMOS, L.T., TORRES, A.M., PULHIN, F.B. & LASCO, R.D.
 (2011) Developing a georeferenced database of selected threatened forest tree species in the Philippines. *Philippine Journal of Science*, 141, 165–177. [(PDF)](http://philjournalsci.dost.gov.ph/pdf/pjs%20pdf/vol141no2/pdf/Developing_a_Georeferenced_Database.pdf)

+<a name="stattersfield_etal_1998"></a>
+STATTERSFIELD, A.J., CROSBY, M., LONG, A.J. & WEGE, D.C.
+(1998) *Endemic Bird Areas of the World: Priorities for Biodiversity Conservation*.
+The Burlington Press, Ltd., Cambridge, United Kingdom.

 <a name="license"></a>